rbind/blog.jemu.name/content/posts/2020-05-17-migrating-themes-and-overhauling-the-rest/index.en.md

 It's nice to have things both customizable *but also* provide a friendly default.

 In that spirit, I thought about light vs. dark {ggplot2} themes, and wondered if it [was possible to automatically render plots with two versions of the same base theme](https://twitter.com/Jemus42/status/1260608125180227585) and have not only the blog itself, but *also* the plots switch color schemes through the use the [HTML `<picture>` element][picturetag] which would allow to define different images for different [settings of the `prefers-color-scheme`](https://stackoverflow.com/a/56030447/409362) property.
-I haven't tried to make that happen yet, but it would be *oh so so cool*.
+I have a rough idea with missing parts on how to do that which I'll get to later, but it would be *oh so so cool*.

 [^webdevfriend]: I recommend keeping one of those, they're handy!
 Even if they tend to recommend you a dozen frameworks and a package manager you really don't want to get into.